How to Help Reduce the Risk of Pneumonia in the Elderly

 Fortunately, there are fast and easy ways that people can reduce their risk of pneumonia.

-For one, doctors strongly recommend getting vaccinated for pneumonia and flu.
+For one, providers strongly recommend getting vaccinated for pneumonia and flu.
 This is essential for adults over age 65 and younger individuals with serious underlying medical conditions, such as heart disease, cancer, or neurological diseases like Parkinson’s disease.
 And anyone who suffers from diabetes—either type 1 diabetes or type 2 diabetes—should also get properly vaccinated.

 - Stop smoking.
 Smoking reduces the body’s natural defenses against the viruses and bacteria that cause pneumonia.